mdipierro/workflow/README.md

 - `dt` is a time interval (default is 1 second).
 Only files modified more recently than `dt` seconds will be considered.
 - `command` is the command to execute for each file matching `pattern` created more than `dt` seconds ago and not processed already.
 If the command ends in `&`, it is executed in background, else it blocks the workflow until completion.
 The name of the matching file can be referred to into the command with `$0`.
 Multiline commands can be continued with `\`.

+Lines starting with `#` are interpreted as comments and ignored.

 ## Examples of rules

 ### Delete all `*.log` files older than one day